JNRowe/upoints/doc/pythons_on_a_plane.rst

 Also, I'd love to hear from you if come up with any clever uses for for the modules in |modref|.

 ..
-[1] I've personally taken to creating and using :mod:`cPickle` dumps
+[1] I've personally taken to creating and using :mod:`pickle` dumps
        of the database, where each WMO region is stored in a separate file.
 If you do this you end up with some interesting results including the 123 locations from the Antarctic, and the